The conformally invariant symmetric traceless field: a conformal field strength and a conformally invariant gauge fixing equation over (A)dS$_4$: An electromagnetic decomposition of

-That is, $F$ possesses the appropriate number of independent components to be written as the sum over $2 s$ symmetric traceless tensors with respect to SO(3).
-This subsection investigates one such decomposition and its consequences.

-First, we propose a definition of such fields and immediately show that, indeed, $F$ is entirely expressible in terms of those fields.
-Then, we write how the set \eqref{EqMaxwellcomplete2} is translated on those fields, a task simplified once one has shown that \eqref{EqMaxwellcomplete2} have a duality property.
-Finally, we register how $\mathfrak{so}(2,4)$ acts upon those fields.
+In other words, the number of independent components of $F$ corresponds to that of the sum over $2s$ symmetric traceless tensors with respect to SO(3).
+In this section, we demonstrate that $F$ can indeed be decomposed in a set of such fields, akin to electric and magnetic fields $E$-$B$.
+We first define these fields and show that $F$ can be fully expressed in terms of them.
+Next, we write how the set of conformally invariant equations on $F$, as given in Eq.~\eqref{EqMaxwellcomplete}, turns out on those fields, a task simplified once it is shown that \eqref{EqMaxwellcomplete} have a duality property.
+Finally, we register how the algebra $\fo(2,4)$ acts upon those fields.

-Every computation is performed on flat space from now on.
-The results which are obtained here can be lifted to conformally flat space-time through eq.~\eqref{eq:InvarianceConformeFetA}.
+From now on every computation is performed on flat space.
+The results which are obtained here can be lifted to conformally flat spacetimes thanks to the conformal invariance of the system.